waifuai/macro-language-model/README.md

 ## Files

 -   **`main.py`**: The main script for running the chatbot.
-It handles argument parsing for interactive, automatic, and debug modes, and it initializes and runs the chatbot.
+It handles argument parsing for interactive, automatic, debug, and Gemini modes, and it initializes and runs the chatbot.
 -   **`dere_types.py`**: Defines functions related to different "dere" types (personality archetypes) for the chatbot.
     -   `get_current_dere`: Determines the dere type based on affection level.
     -   `maybe_change_dere`: Randomly changes the dere type.